luu176/SLE4442-Card-Manager/README.md

 You must have a PCSC smartcard reader capable of interfacing with SLE4442 chips (synchronous)

 >[!NOTE]
-> This works with HID omnikey smartcard readers
+> This works with HID Omnikey smartcard readers

 [Python 3](https://www.python.org/downloads/)